Building Your Future Together – Come Join Our Team!

-- At least one year experience performing professional human resource activities in a human resource office such as Labor Relations, Employee Relations, Benefits, Job Classification, Compensation Analysis, Pension, Recruitment, Selection or EEO/AA.
+- Two years experience performing professional human resource activities in a human resource office such as Labor Relations, Employee Relations, Benefits, Job Classification, Compensation Analysis, Pension, Recruitment, Selection or EEO/AA.

-- Six months experience in analyzing human resource problems, developing alternatives and recommending and advising management on solutions.
+- Two years experience in analyzing human resource problems, developing alternatives and recommending and advising management on solutions.

-- Six months experience in interpreting human resource laws, rules, regulations, standards, policies and procedures.
+- Two years experience in interpreting human resource laws, rules, regulations, standards, policies and procedures.